brentbiglin/uxpa-ut-austin/README.md

 6. Check http://localhost:1313/ to see your changes in realtime.

 ### To push a change that you've made to GitHub:
-1. Navigate to the uxpa-ut-austin folder in terminal.
+1. Navigate to the uxpa-ut-austin folder on your computer in the terminal.
 2. ```git status```
 3. ```git add THE-FILE-YOU-CHANGED-OR-ADDED```
 4. ```git commit -m "blog entry from YOUR NAME"```